-The use of pesticides on Project lands and waters are limited to specific contractual actions.
-No pesticides, other than over the counter pre-mixed sprays, are stored on the Project lands.
+The use of pesticides and fertilizers on Project lands and waters are limited to specific contractual actions.
+No pesticides or fertilizers, other than over the counter pre-mixed sprays or granular products, are stored on Project lands.
 All applications of pesticides follow Commonwealth of Pennsylvania regulations for applications and disposals and must utilize certified applicators.